ZcashFoundation/frost/frost-rerandomized/README.md

 Currently, the main ciphersuite crates do not re-expose the rerandomization functions; if you want to use this functionality, you will need to use this crate parametrized with the chosen ciphersuite.
-The exception are the Zcash ciphersuites in [`reddsa`](https://github.com/ZcashFoundation/reddsa/) which do expose the randomized functionality.
+The exceptions are the Zcash ciphersuites in [`reddsa`](https://github.com/ZcashFoundation/reddsa/) which do expose the randomized functionality.